outaTiME/broccoli-replace/docs/README.md

 ## Replace Filter

-Assuming installation via NPM, you can use `broccoli-replace` in your brocfile like this:
+Assuming installation via NPM, you can use `broccoli-replace` in your Broccolifile like this:

 ```javascript
 module.exports = function (broccoli) {